-Bringing together designers, academics and changemakers from around the globe, Indigenising Design is a new 10-month long pan-continent webinar series launching this November, exploring the possibilities beyond a colonised design system.
+Bringing together designers, academics and changemakers from around the globe, Indigenising Design is a 10-month long pan-continent webinar series launching this November, exploring the possibilities beyond a colonised design system.

 The series has been devised through a collaboration between IDIA (Indigenous Design and Innovation Aotearoa), the British Council for Aotearoa New Zealand and the Pacific, Arts and Culture University of Exeter, and design agency Concurrency.